-Pakistan has been placed 5th on the Global Climate Risk Index, though Pakistan's contribution to global GHG emission is less than 1%.
-This sole factor underpins the vulnerability of Pakistan to the potential adverse effects of climate change, some of which are already posing great risk to Pakistan's environment, economy and society.
-This entails Pakistan to implement adaptation and mitigation measures in various sectors, including forestry, to address the risks associated with climate change.
+Pakistan's share in the global greenhouse gas emissions is less than 1%, but it is ranked as the 8th most affected country on the Global Climate Risk Index.
+This sole factor underpins the vulnerability of Pakistan to the adverse effects of climate change, some of which are already posing an alarming risk to Pakistan's environment, economy, and society.
+As the calamities caused by climate change will only increase, time is of the essence for Pakistan to implement adaptation and mitigation measures in multiple sectors, especially forestry, to address the risks associated with climate change.